MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/HackNJIT-2023.md

 ### Hacker demographics

  - Our target is always college undergraduates, graduates, and recent graduates
+ - We are sure to accept all attendees without discrimination

 ### Where were your hackers from?